Our Story

 I'm Dawn

-Sometimes life doesn’t go the way you envisage.
-By the age of 24, instead of being a paramedic, I was married with 3 young children under 5.
 We moved up to Scarborough in North Yorkshire when we were expecting Angel, our youngest daughter.
 On one occasion when we came back down here to visit friends it struck me what others in my year group at school had done with their lives.
 I decided I wanted to do something more with mine.
-When we returned to Scarborough, I went into the playgroup which Clara, my oldest daughter attended and asked if I could work there as a volunteer whilst I studied for my diploma in preschool practice.
-Thankfully she said yes.

-Within a couple of months, I was offered the paid role of SENCo (Special Educational Needs Co-ordinator) and was asked to also assist with the planning, policies and procedures for the setting.
+Within a couple of months, I was offered the paid role of SENCo (Special Educational Needs Coordinator) and was asked to also assist with the planning, policies and procedures for the setting.

 Over the coming years, I completed the diploma.
 Then I continued and did a degree in childcare and education through the Open University.